Rhode Island factory to ramp up face mask production

 “We are honored to support the U.S. government’s efforts to protect Americans with personal protective equipment made right here in the United States,” said Darius Adamczyk, North Carolina-based Honeywell’s chairman and chief executive officer.

-The Smithfield factory produces eye protection products, including safety glasses, safety goggles and protective face shields.
+The Smithfield factory produces eye protection products, including safety glasses, goggles and face shields.

 Rhode Island had 83 cases of COVID-19, the disease caused by the coronavirus, as of Sunday.